ruturajjadhav07/Java/Java Basics/For Loop/README.md

 ### Nested For Loop:

-This example demonstrates a nested for loop where one loop is inside another.
+*A nested for loop in Java is a loop structure where one loop is placed inside another.*

-The outer loop (i) runs from 0 to 3, and the inner loop (j) runs from 0 to 2.
-It prints combinations of 'i' and 'j', resulting in a matrix-like pattern.
+*This creates a pattern of repeated execution, with the inner loop running multiple times for each iteration of the outer loop.*

 ### For Each Loop:

-The for-each loop is used to iterate over elements of an array or a collection.
+*The for-each loop is used to iterate over elements of an array or a collection.*

-It simplifies the syntax for iterating through elements.
+*It simplifies the syntax for iterating through elements.*
-Here, it prints each element of the lang array, which contains programming languages.